Yuchennnnnnn/OOTD_db/README.md

 - **Text-Based Image Search:**
   Allows users to input a text prompt (e.g., "Show me an OOTD featuring green sneakers") to retrieve the most relevant image from the database.

-- **Match & Explanation (Advanced):**
-  Accepts a user-uploaded photo (e.g., a T-shirt), searches the database for a relevant match, and uses AI to analyze and explain the match based on aspects like color, style, and pattern.

 ## Prerequisites